Text only more accessible viewing

 NEWS

-‘Wellbeing Assessment in Public Policy and Development Practice’ a new one-week intensive course will be launched at Bath in February 2010.
+‘Wellbeing Assessment in Public Policy and Development Practice’ a new one-week intensive course was launched at Bath in February 2010.
 For more information please see leaflet.

 ONGOING RESEARCH ON WELLBEING